 Each year the MA in Yoga Studies program takes on four Graduate Assistants to work for the program.
 Graduate Assistants provide valuable support to the program from the inside-out.
-These students supplement other financial aid with funding for their 20-hour a week role.
+These students supplement other financial aid with funding from their 20-hour a week role.
 They also learn more deeply about the program through their engagement.
 A weekly Monday morning staff meeting is required, along with the flexible 20-hour work schedule.

 Descriptions of various roles are below.